 GM BEV2 Vehicle Platform

 The BEV2 vehicle architecture is a General Motors platform designed to underpin electric vehicles.
 The platform was engineered from the ground up to underpin electric cars.

-Short for Battery Electric Vehicle 2 and sometimes spelled with Roman Numerals like BEVII, the platform made its debut with the 2017 Chevrolet Bolt EV.
-It is planned to underpin two other future GM battery electric vehicles, including the Chevrolet Menlo EV, Chevrolet Bolt EUV, Buick Velite 6, and Buick Velite 7.
+Short for Battery Electric Vehicle 2 and sometimes spelled with Roman Numerals like BEVII, the platform made its debut with the 2017 Chevrolet Bolt EV, and underpins four other GM battery electric vehicles, including the Chevrolet Menlo EV, Chevrolet Bolt EUV, Buick Velite 6, and Buick Velite 7.